DottedSign Secures Your PDF Documents With Digital Certificates

 What is a Digital Certificate?

-A digital certificate is a specific digital marker that indicates that the signing process took place in a secure environment that allows for strong encryption.
+A digital certificate, also known as public key certificate, serves as a specific digital marker that indicates that one of its primary functions is to confirm that the signing process took place in a secure environment that allows for strong encryption.
 For qualified certificates to appear on electronic documents, no changes can be made to the language of the document after all the various parties have signed.
 This means that the terms outlined in the document stay set in stone no matter what.

 DottedSign’s digital certificates are added thanks to our partnership with a Certificate Authority (CA) under Adobe Approved Trust List (AATL).
 According to Adobe, “AATL is a program that allows millions of users all around the world to sign digitally using trusted digital IDs.
 Certificate authorities and trust service providers (TSPs) on the list issue certificate-based digital IDs and the certificate timestamp services that are used to comply with the most stringent legal and regulatory requirements in the world.”